An Efficient Closed-Form Solution to Full Visual-Inertial State Initialization: Experiments

 \subsection{Closed-form gyroscope bias}

 \textbf{Synthetic data: }We conduct synthetic experiments in which the ground-truth relative rotations $\R_{ij}$ from EuRoC are progressively corrupted with zero-mean Gaussian noise, allowing us to isolate the effect of rotational uncertainty on the estimation accuracy of $\bias^g$.
-We report de-aggregated per-sequence metrics to assess generalization over different motion patterns.
-As shown in Table~\ref{tab:bg-error-comparison-noise-free}, in an ideal noise-free setup, nonlinear optimization yields the lowest errors, while our closed-form solutions perform only slightly worse.
-However, as the noise level increases (Tables~\ref{tab:bg-error-comparison-noise-0.0001}--\ref{tab:bg-error-comparison-noise-0.001}), the errors of our closed-form methods and the nonlinear baseline rapidly converge toward each other.
-In Table~\ref{tab:bg-error-comparison-noise-0.0001}, even for unrealistically small rotation errors below $0.01\mathrm{deg}$, the difference in $\bias^g$ error is already below $3\%$.
-For larger perturbations (Tables~\ref{tab:bg-error-comparison-noise-0.0005} and~\ref{tab:bg-error-comparison-noise-0.001}), the differences become negligible.
+We report de-aggregated per-sequence metrics to assess generalization over different motion patterns. {We compare the three closed-form approximation methods introduced in Section \ref{sec:rot-and-bias-estimation} with an iterative nonlinear least-squares optimization of $\bias^g$ based on Eq.~\eqref{eq:preintegrationRotation}.
+All methods use the same measurements and relative rotations (estimated by C2P \cite{tirado2023correspondences}) within identical time windows selected by our observability-driven triggering strategy.} As shown in Table~\ref{tab:bg-error-comparison-noise-free}, in an ideal noise-free setup, nonlinear optimization yields the lowest errors, while our closed-form solutions perform only slightly worse.
+However, as the noise level increases, the errors of our closed-form methods and the nonlinear baseline rapidly converge toward each other.
+Even for unrealistically small rotation errors of standard deviation 0.006$\,\mathrm{deg}$, the difference in $\bias^g$ error is already below $3\,\%$.
+For larger perturbations, the differences become negligible.
 These results indicate that, in practical scenarios with noisy relative rotation estimations, our closed-form solutions achieve a $\bias^g$ estimation accuracy comparable to that of nonlinear optimization.
 Note also that the differences among our approximations are negligible.

 \textbf{Real data: } In this experiment, relative rotations $\R_{ij}$ are computed from image correspondences using C2P~\cite{tirado2023correspondences}, with outliers removed via RANSAC.
 This setup emulates realistic conditions in which rotational inputs are derived from real visual data and are therefore affected by noise and matching inaccuracies.
 Across all initialization experiments, the average outlier ratio was approximately $0.15$.